How to improve your underwater photographs

 be at ease breathing at full lung capacity (top of breath) as well as on

 low lung capacity (bottom of breath) in order to regulate your effective

 buoyancy without the need for inflating and deflating the BCD.
 Breath-controlled

-buoyancy is quick, sure, easily reversible and easy on air.
+buoyancy is quick, sure, easily reversible and easy on air and accurate.

 inflator: inflating your BCD (Buoyancy Compensating Device or trimvest)